 3. BUILD A STOVE

 A Primus or MSR multi-fuel stove can cost hundreds of dollars.
 One of the easiest and cheapest ways to cook while on the road is to make your very own stove using only a soda can and alcohol.
 The total cost of constructing the stove is $0.
-If this sounds good to you, find out read our guide about how to make your own stove with a can.

 4. BUYING YOUR NEW “HOME”…TENT